eProsima/Fast-DDS-docs/docs/sources.rst

 .. _webpage: https://slproweb.com/products/Win32OpenSSL.html

 You can download OpenSSL 1.0.2 for Windows in this webpage_.
 This is the OpenSSL version tested by our team.
-Download the installer that fits your requirements and installs it.
+Download the Download and use the installer that fits your requirements.
 After installing, add the environment variable ``OPENSSL_ROOT_DIR`` pointing to the installation root directory.
 For example:

 .. code-block:: bash